smdekate/React/README.md

 - this "useState" hook is responsible for changing the state (change doesen't mean updating variable but propogating changes in the DOM)
 - useState hook return an array containing a variable and a function via which we can update the variable
 - using this hook we can easily update the same variable everywhere

+## Lecture 5 [Fibre](https://github.com/acdlite/react-fiber-architecture), Virtual DOM and Reconcilliation
+- In this lecture createRoot method is discussed and how it works behind the scene
+- this 'createRoot' method create a DOM like structure behind the scene and compare it with main DOM and only change the updated nodes.
+But browser removes the entire DOM and creates a new DOM (page reload) takes time. and this is what virtual DOM is
+- react Use Fiber algorithm to update virtual DOM
+- The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
+Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.
+- Other key features include the ability to pause, abort, or reuse work as new updates come in; the ability to assign priority to different types of updates; and new concurrency primitives.
+- Reconciliation is the algorithm behind what is popularly understood as the "virtual DOM."
+- primary goal of Fiber is to enable React to take advantage of scheduling.
+Specifically, we need to be able to
+- 1)  pause work and come back to it later.
+- 2) assign priority to different types of work.
+- 3) reuse previously completed work.
+- 4) abort work if it's no longer needed.